 The NAR FAQs state the policy was specifically adopted to address residential properties.
 The NAR FAQs further state that the policy excludes commercial properties, rental properties, and new construction developments.
 Although it has been verbally communicated that the policy does not apply to land and acreage, can it be stated in writing?

 The obligations of MLS Statement 8.0 were specifically adopted to address concerns with residential “for sale” exclusive listing contracts required to be filed with the service.
 Based on the NAR advisory board’s discussions that did not include commercial properties, rental properties, and new construction developments with multiple properties (single family homes, condos, etc.) Those property types, and other exclusive listings that require mandatory submission, can be included in the application of Statement 8.0 at local discretion.
 We can take the request back to the advisory board to consider adding the specific language about land within the existing NAR FAQs.
 However, MLSs, as a matter of local determination, may continue to include additional property types as part of their mandatory submission policy which would then make the Clear Cooperation Policy applicable to those.

-Will NAR grant latitude for MLSs who are actively trying to implement the policy but can’t do so by the deadline due to vendor delays?
+Did NAR grant latitude for MLSs that are actively trying to implement the policy but can’t do so by the deadline due to vendor delays?

-NAR’s requirement is for the new policy to be adopted by May 1 in order to continue to receive insurance coverage.
-If there are technological issues delaying implementation of ancillary considerations such as “coming soon” statuses, those are not under any mandate to be implemented by the May 1 deadline.
+NAR’s requirement is for the new policy to be adopted by May 1 to continue to receive insurance coverage.
+If there are technological issues delaying implementation of ancillary considerations such as “coming soon” statuses, those were not under any mandate to be implemented by the May 1 deadline.